 Well, Pixop comes with more options.
 You are free to set the output container, codec, Chroma Subsampling, Bitrate, scanning type, filters, etc. That being so, Pixop looks more complicated for beginners.

-And, Pixop is free to create a 10 seconds preview, while Neural.love asks for $1.49.
+And, Pixop is free to create a 10-second preview, while Neural.love offers 5 credits to try different features.

 Pixop VS Topaz Video AI